Yue-zx/Yue-zx.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 # 👨‍💻 About me
-- Yue Zhixu, currently studying Automation at Southwest University in Chongqing.
-- Proficient in programming languages such as C, Python, Matlab, and PLC; Utilize systems and software like Linux, ROS/ROS2, Isaac Sim, Multisim, Keil5, and SolidWorks; Work proficiently with microcontrollers and various sensors; Use Office, Photoshop, and Premiere Pro with ease.
-- A diligent and proactive individual with a strong passion for exploration, innovation, and scientific research.
 - Research interests focus on embodied intelligence, reinforcement learning, and artificial intelligence, with a commitment to pursuing related projects and aiming to publish articles.
-- The primary undergraduate goal is to secure a recommendation-based graduate program, with a secondary goal of applying for studying abroad.
 - Feel free to connect if interested in my work.

 # 📖 Educations